usmaanalii/frontend-boilerplate/README.md

-The Javascript task will essentially convert the ES6 you write into 'regular' Javascript that web browsers can understand, allowing you to capitalise on new features in ES6.
+The Javascript task will essentially convert the ES6 you write into 'regular' Javascript that web browsers can understand, allowing you to capitalize on new features in ES6.

 #### Images

 For the images, I have provided two options.

-Firstly, you can simply use the images, which will be optimised via minification (the original images will be located in the `src` directory, and the optimised versions found in the `dist` directory).
+Firstly, you can use the images, which will be optimized via minification (the original images will be located in the `src` directory, and the optimized versions found in the `dist` directory).
 This will reduce the size of your images without affecting their quality.
 Saving on valuable memory.

 The second option, is to use **sprites**.
-These will combine all of the images in the src/img directory into a single image file, sort of like a mosaic.
+These will combine all images in the src/img directory into a single image file, sort of like a mosaic.

 With this large sprite file, an associated CSS/SASS file will be generated.

-This stylesheet will produce the necessary CSS to dissect the sprite file into each seperate image.
+This stylesheet will produce the necessary CSS to dissect the sprite file into each separate image.

 The result of using the sprite file, is fewer requests to the server and a much faster website depending on how many images are used.